 10) Will the court find out if an IID detects a BAC of .02 or higher?

 Yes.
 IIDs keep a log of all failed breath tests.
 At the defendant's next appointment with the IID certified service provider, the technician will download the information and give it to the courts.
+The judge will then extend the amount of time the defendant needs to use the IID in the car.
 If part of the defendant's sentence was to stay away from alcohol, a failed IID breath test could cause the judge to impose jail or other penalties.

 11) What are the penalties for not installing an IID in Nevada?